-Meredith is co-author of KWM's Directions Report - a corporate governance report on current issues and challenges facing Australian directors and boards, and is a regular speaker on agribusiness, corporate governance and mergers and acquisitions issues.
+Meredith has been the lead author of KWM's Directions Report - a corporate governance report on current issues and challenges facing Australian directors and boards – for more than 10 years.

-- Acted for Lion Group since 1996 on a range of transactions including the sale of its Australian dairy and drinks business & specialty cheese business, the restructure of its Australian beer business by 23 inter-conditional schemes of arrangements, various joint venture investments, the sale of its Australian wine business, the sale of its everyday cheese business, its privatisation by Kirin by scheme of arrangement, its acquisition of Little World Beverages by scheme of arrangement, its takeover bids for Coca-Cola Amatil and Coopers Brewery Limited, its successful takeover bids for Petaluma Limited and Banksia Wines Limited, its acquisition of the Hua Xia brewery in China and sale of its China brewing assets, and its migration to Australia from New Zealand.
+- Lion Group: on a range of transactions since 1996, including the acquisition of independent brewer Fermentum; the sale of its Australian dairy and drinks business & specialty cheese business; the restructure of its Australian beer business via 23 inter-conditional schemes of arrangements; the sale of its Australian wine business; the sale of its everyday cheese business; its privatisation by Kirin by scheme of arrangement; its acquisition of Little World Beverages by scheme of arrangement; its takeover bids for Coca-Cola Amatil and Coopers Brewery Limited; its successful takeover bids for Petaluma Limited and Banksia Wines Limited; its acquisition of the Hua Xia brewery in China & sale of its China brewing assets, and its migration to Australia from New Zealand

-- Acted for Zurich since 2007 on a range of transactions including its acquisition of ANZ's life insurance business, OnePath Life, the sale of its NSW CTP portfolio (in run-off) to the Enstar Group, its acquisition of Cover-More Group Limited by scheme of arrangement, its sale of Lonsec, its sale of Financial Lifestyle Solutions, the merger of DKN Financial Group Limited and Lonsdale Financial Group Limited, and its sale of Wrap Account Limited to DKN Financial Group Limited.
+- Zurich: on a range of transactions since 2007, including its acquisition of ANZ's life insurance business, OnePath Life; the sale of its NSW CTP portfolio (in run-off) to the Enstar Group; and its acquisition of Cover-More Group Limited by scheme of arrangement.

-- Acted for nib since 2007 on a range of transactions including the establishment of the Maestro joint venture, acquisition of QBE's travel insurance business, acquisition of World Nomads Group, and acquisition of IMAN International, and its IPO/listing on ASX.
+- nib: on a range of transactions including the establishment of the Maestro joint venture, the acquisition of QBE's travel insurance business, acquisition of World Nomads Group, acquisition of IMAN International, and its IPO/listing on ASX.